-The Ayurvedic Kitchen and Garden is an integral part of 7 Centers Yoga Arts Teacher Training Programs.
+The Ayurvedic Kitchen and Garden is an integral part of the yoga ashram experience.
 One of the sister sciences of Yoga, Ayurveda treats the individual constitution and uses food and herbs as medicine to create balance in the doshas allowing for proper assimilation of nutrition.

 A personal Ayurvedic wellness program begins as students go through an assessment of their physical constitution and understanding what choices will assist them along their path to balance and health.
 Every day they live Ayurveda through the tri-doshic meals provided at the Center and their daily self-care routine.
 Students keep a daily journal of how the food and lifestyle affects their body and mind.
 Each week there is a class on Ayurveda going deeper than just the fundamentals.
 They also spend time in the Ayurvedic kitchen learning to create balanced meals with all six tastes that pacify one’s constitution.